ART OF INDIGENOUS STORYTELLING , MUSIC, THEATRE, DANCE

 ORAL NARRATIVE CONT'D

-As noted above, speeches/narratives were a crucial part of ceremonial occasions as the dance/music/storytelling dramas sought to ground Native people in their history.
-Often long and complex, they covered a variety of topics and claims in the the best of the oral tradition were designed to pass on knowledge, history and ownership of, for example, important crests, totems, names, beliefs, history and territory.
-Narratives of how to behave, of overcoming obstacles, of exceptional courage and sacrifice, how to make clothing, prepare food, build long houses, carve totems, deal with cowardly denial, selfishness and jealousy, generally how to behave with others (i.e. manners, protocol), understanding the world of the supernatural, and explanations about the place of humans in the natural world were vital to the overall health and future of the tribe.
-The spoken word and Truth were interconnected and it was with the utmost trust that The People received the tales of those who had gone before.
+As noted above, speeches/narratives were a crucial part of ceremonial occasions as the dance/music/storytelling dramas sought to ground Native people in their histories.
+Often long and complex, they covered a variety of topics and claims.
+The the best of the oral tradition was designed to pass on knowledge, history and ownership of, for example, important crests, totems, names, beliefs, history and territory.
+Narratives included: (1) of how to behave, (2) overcoming obstacles, (3) exceptional courage and sacrifice, (4) how to make clothing, prepare food, build long houses, carve totems, (5) dealing with cowardly denial, selfishness and jealousy, generally how to behave with others (i.e. manners, protocol), (6)understanding the world of the supernatural, and explanations about the place of humans in the natural world were vital to the overall health and future of the tribe.
+The spoken word and Truth were interconnected and it was with the utmost trust that Indigenous people received the tales of those who had gone before.

 AND THEIR DELUSIONS